-Three HECoS codes in Module, Course and Qualification can have up to five HECoS codes but we would expect this to be the exception rather than the rule – in most cases it is expected that one or two codes would be enough.
+The HECoS codes in module and qualification can have up to five HECoS codes but we would expect this to be the exception rather

 Is it possible to set up the course as a Postgraduate General Certificate of Education (PGCE) generic course, rather than PGCE secondary or primary courses, and then associate multiple ones to it?